 may be important for the initiation and progression of colon cancer in humans."

 Anagha Kadam, a fifth-year Ph.D. candidate in the Hiller lab, was named the Glen de Vries Presidential Fellows for Biological Sciences.
 In the Hiller lab, Kadam is working to decode the molecular toolbox responsible for turning the bacterium Streptococcus pneumoniae from an asymptomatic, friendly inhabitant of the human respiratory tract to a serious pathogen causing respiratory complications, sepsis and meningitis.

 "The Presidential Fellowship is an honor and it will allow me to continue my pursuit of unraveling new knowledge about this leading pediatric pathogen," said Kadam.
 "It will aid in my work on deciphering cryptic communication codes used by bacterial cells use to network with their neighbors and toggle the switch between pathogenic and asymptomatic lifestyles.
 These may serve be attractive targets for novel anti-bacterial therapies."

 The 2016-2017 class of Presidential Fellows and Scholars consists of 138 undergraduate scholars and 117 graduate fellows across all of CMU’s seven colleges and schools.
-A full list of recipients and more information about the program is available online at CMU Leadership.

 Top image: Presidential Fellows Malachi Blundon, Dan Ackerman, Nick Audette, and Anagha Kadam